shelovestechy/identity-lab/Entra-lab/06-application-access-model-crm.md

 The group name should tell something about the access level.

 The access level should match the user’s actual role.

+## Standard user access

+`SG-App-CRM-Users` represents standard CRM user access.

+This access is for users who need the application for normal business work.

+In this lab, the example members are:

+- Hannu Hanhi
+- Roope Ankka

+Hannu needs CRM access because he works in Sales.

+Roope may need CRM visibility for finance-related reporting.

+This does not mean either user should have owner-level access.

+Standard application access should still be reviewed, especially if the application contains customer data or reporting information.

 ## Owner access